ZackTanCZ/Expenses_Analysis/Google_API.md

   Google Colab is a free cloud-based Jupyter notebook environment that allows you to write and execute Python code in your browser.
 </details>

+>[!NOTE]
+>Please note that Google API is has restrictions on the number of API call request.
+You may run into issues trying to run the script.
+The only known solution is to keep trying.

 ## Google_API.ipynb
 The objective of the python script is to automatically collate the transactions from each individual spreadsheet into a Single Source of Truth(SSOT).
 > [!IMPORTANT]